Do Human Beings Really Have Free Will? How Does That Fit with God's Sovereignty?

 If this were not true, anyone facing a terminal illness would have to believe that they had experienced bad luck, that God is either not as powerful or not as loving as He claims to be.
 Parents who’ve lost children would have to believe their death was a cosmic accident, and wouldn’t have happened if only they hadn’t been at that place at that time or if others hadn’t been on the road or if only this or if only that.
 We can drive ourselves crazy with this.
 But embracing God’s higher purpose in events that are painful and even tragic is an affirmation of God’s greatness.
 This is not fatalism.
 It is faith in the promises and character of God.

 God is sovereign over the ifs.
 He is never taken by surprise, never perplexed, never faced by circumstances out of His control.
 He is not only the main character in the drama of redemption.
 He is the author.
 He is not responsible for sin, yet He orchestrated a perfect plan, to His glory, in which sin had a part as the dark backdrop of His everlasting light.
 Could He have prevented sin?
 Of course.
 Can He prevent murders and rapes?
 Of course—and I’m confident He does so every day.
-But for those that do happen, they do not sneak by Him while He watches helplessly (as Rabbi Kushner suggests in Why Do Bad Things Happen to Good People?
+But for those that do happen, they do not sneak by Him while He watches helplessly (as Rabbi Kushner suggests in When Bad Things Happen to Good People.
 Better question: why do good things happen to bad people?)
 God’s sovereignty reigns without Him being held accountable to us.
 He stands before no one’s judgment seat—we stand before His.
 As Lewis put it, He is not a tame lion.
 (From time to time I read the last five chapters of Job.
 This is a great cure to the disease of thinking God owes me an explanation for what He does and doesn’t do.)

 This doesn’t mean we don’t have free will, but it certainly means the free will of finite created beings isn’t anything near absolute like the free will of Creator God.
 It means that the will, decree, and glory of God are the life-breath of the universe.
 Everything—including the real choices made by Satan, the angels, and every person who’s ever lived—is subordinate to and secondary to the providence and glory of the one and only God.
 In other words, it’s not about us, it’s about Him.
 We’re not the point—He’s the point.